hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Representative

 Explanation:
-Someone acting on your behalf.
-This could be a family member or friend who can receive updates on behalf of the person going to court or tribunal.
+Someone who is appointed by the appellant (the person making the appeal) to act on their behalf and support them throughout their appeal or court case.

 For citizens:
 Use with explanation